shvshnn-coder/venue-pilot/replit.md

 Email verification codes are sent via Resend API.
 The `RESEND_API_KEY` secret is required.

 ### SMS Verification
+SMS verification is configured via Twilio.
+The following secrets are required:
+- `TWILIO_ACCOUNT_SID` - Your Twilio Account SID
+- `TWILIO_AUTH_TOKEN` - Your Twilio Auth Token
+- `TWILIO_PHONE_NUMBER` - Your Twilio phone number (format: +1XXXXXXXXXX)

-SMS verification requires Twilio integration.
-Currently, phone verification codes are logged to the server console.
-To enable SMS delivery:
+If Twilio is not configured, verification codes will be logged to the server console as a fallback.
-1. Set up Twilio integration via Replit's integrations panel
-2. Configure TWILIO_ACCOUNT_SID, TWILIO_AUTH_TOKEN, and TWILIO_PHONE_NUMBER secrets

 ### Current Implementation
 - Verification codes expire after 10 minutes